tinkink-net/tutorials/docs/en/linux/how-to-change-timezone-in-centos-7.md

+---
+description: Discover how to change the timezone on your Linux operating system with this step-by-step tutorial.
+Whether you're using Ubuntu, Debian, or CentOS, our comprehensive guide will show you how to use timedatectl to check and set the correct timezone.
+---

 # How to change the time zone in Linux (Ubuntu, Debian, CentOS 7)

 <Validator :platform-list="['Ubuntu 22.04','Debian 11.6','CentOS 7.9']" date="2023-03-05" />